marlonbarrios/posthuman_psychology/README.md

 ---

-## Final Anchoring Sentence

-**Post-Human Psychology is a psychology of embodied, embedded, enactive, extended, and symbiotic cognitive assemblages—grounded in a Braidottian ethics of relational becoming across humans, non-human life, and artificial systems.**
+**Post-Human Psychology is a psychology of embodied, embedded, enactive, extended, and symbiotic cognitive assemblages—grounded in an ethics of relational becoming across humans, non-human life, and artificial systems.**